lhphan/100-days-of-code/log.md

 **Thoughts:** I'm not really happy with it but I just want to move on to something else.

 **Link to work**: [GitHub portfolio page](https://lhphan.github.io/)

+### Day 60: March 9, 2017

+**Today's Progress**: I finished the Search and Replace algorithm exercise and started on the Pig Latin excercise on Free Code Camp.

+**Thoughts:** I feel good about my progress but I need to brush up on regular expressions.